joakimskoog/AnApiOfIceAndFire/CONTRIBUTING.md

 5. Submit a pull request that is up to date with the master branch
 6. Watch us accept it and deploy it to production

+##Worth noting
+* All contributions are welcome, it doesn't matter if it's a big feature or a small data fix.

 ##Development
 Coming soon...